0xmkar/CelestX/README.md

   Install the extension and connect your wallet.
 Use the Twitter-integrated interface to send and receive funds effortlessly.

 - **For the Website:**
-  Log in using your Twitter account to map your wallet, manage transactions, and participate in airdrops.
+  Log in using your Twitter account to map your wallet, manage transactions.

 ## License